 In a small bowl, add water, a tablespoon of white sugar, and yeast.
 Stir together and set aside to rise.

-In a small saucepan, melt together milk and butter on a medium heat, stirring constantly.
+In a small saucepan, melt together eggnog and butter on a medium heat, stirring constantly.
 Allow to cool slightly.

-In a large mixing bowl, add 2 1/4 cups of flour and salt.
+In a large mixing bowl, add 2 1/4 cups of flour, remaining 3 tablespoons of white sugar, and salt.
 Stir in yeast and egg, and mix well.
-Add in milk and butter mixture.
+Add in eggnog and butter mixture.
 Add in remaining cup of flour, 1/2 cup at a time.
 Stir well until dough comes away from the sides of the bowl.

 Turn dough onto a lightly floured surface, and knead for 5 minutes until smooth (it's better if you're dough's a little sticky here, rather than adding too much flour).